Lundbeck-Biometrics/tranSMART-GWAS/README.md

 ![alt text](https://github.com/Lundbeck-Biometrics/tranSMART-GWAS/blob/master/GWAS_preprocessing_data.jpg)

-The R script responsible for the preprocessing and mapping of the lifted GWAS data is called ''PREPROCESS_GWAS.R''.
+The R script responsible for the preprocessing and mapping of the lifted GWAS data is called ´´PREPROCESS_GWAS.R´´.
 This script requires a text file (like shown in the figure below) with information on how the GWAS data should be mapped to the tranSMART data model for GWAS data, and

 ## Extract Metadata on GWAS Data
 This step is usually the most laborous of the entire process of loading GWAS data into tranSMART as it requires reading and extracting essential information on how the GWAS data was generated.
 The primary source of information is most likely the peer-reviewed journal papers accompanying the GWAS data.